The Ultimate Guide to Sporades Island Hopping

 Evia isn't technically a member of the Sporades chain, but we've included it here because it's an easy steppingstone into the region from Athens.
 It's also downright lovely in its own right, coming complete with gnarly mountain ridges that will challenge hikers with the 1,700-meter-high tops of Dirfi.
 A lot of Evia was ravaged by wildfires back in 2021, but there are still pockets of its lush forest meeting idyllic beaches – at Agia Anna, and Rovies, for example.

-The top things to see and do in the Sporades Islands
+The Top Things to See and Do in the Sporades Islands

 The Sporades Islands are a treasure trove of things to do and see, whether that means searching for shadowy caves on the Alonissos coast or seeking out idyllic beaches on Skiathos.